fragaria/website/_posts/2019/2019-04-08-building-a-simple-company-website-the-hard-way-service-workers.md

 - support offline use of your pages
 - make push notifications for new content on your site
 - synchronize cached data for offline use in the background
-- suggest addition of home screen link to your page on user mobile devices
+- promote adding of home screen link to your page on mobile devices

 For the sake of this article, we will focus on offline experience as it’s the most important feature for company portfolio websites.